bondjimbond/islandora_url_redirector/README.md

 # Islandora Identifier Lookup

-An Islandora module that lets you query get the UUID for an object if you know its PID, and get an object's PID if you know its UUID.
+An Islandora module that lets you get the UUID for an object if you know its PID, and get an object's PID if you know its UUID.
 Also lets you assign UUIDs to newly ingested objects.

+Initially, querying for UUIDs stored in MODS is possible, but other types of identifiers and datastreams may follow if there is interest.

 ## Querying for identifiers